How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 Choosing Your AP Subjects

-Pick AP subjects that match your interests and strengths.
+Pick AP subjects that suit your interests and strengths.

 • AP Environmental Science